scaubrey/InsuLearner/README.md

         algorithm to approximate it based on blood volume computed via height and weight.
 While based on knowledge of biology this algorithm *has not been validated*.

+## Tests

+I included a couple of basic regression tests in the `tests` folder of the code that can be run with pytest.

 ## Acknowledgements